-Home to the coveted Iron Throne, King’s Landing can be found within the medieval walls of Dubrovnik, a coastal city in the south of Croatia.
-The city’s 16th century Old Town is used for all King’s Landing exterior shots, and is encircled by 3 km of defensive limestone walls.
-The mediterranean country has been used as the ruling city of Westeros since the second season and is at the centre of some of the show’s biggest plot points.
+King’s Landing real-world location can be found within the medieval walls of Dubrovnik, a coastal city in the south of Croatia.
+The city’s 16th-century Old Town is used for all King’s Landing exterior shots, and is encircled by a 3-kilometre ring of defensive limestone walls.
+Croatia has been used as King’s Landing filming location since the second season and provides the setting for some of the show’s biggest plot points.

-Lovrijenac Fortress is the backdrop for The Red Keep – the palace of King’s Landing occupied by the Lannisters.
-The limestone fortress is located just outside the western wall of the city and stands 37 metres above sea level.
-The fort overshadows the two entrances to the city, by sea and by land, and sets the scene for the spectacular battle for Blackwater Bay.
-The inner streets of Old Town have also played a part in bringing some major scenes from the books to life, including the famous Jesuit Staircase – the backdrop for Cersei’s ‘walk of shame’ through the heart of King’s Landing along St. Dominic Street.
-The street is also used a lot for market scenes, and was the spot where the gold cloaks killed one of Robert Baratheon’s biological children.
+Lovrijenac Fortress is the backdrop for The Red Keep, the palace of King’s Landing occupied by the Lannisters.
+This limestone fortress is located just outside the western wall of Dubrovnik and stands 37 metres above sea level.
+The fort overshadows the two entrances to the city, by sea and by land, and sets the scene for the spectacular Battle of Blackwater Bay.
+The inner streets of Old Town have also played a part in bringing some major scenes from the books to life.
+Head to the famous Jesuit Staircase to see where Cersei took her ‘walk of shame’ along St. Dominic Street.
+This same street is also used in many of the series’ market scenes, and was the spot where the gold cloaks killed one of Robert Baratheon’s biological children.

 Dubrovnik is also the location used for Qarth in season two.
-The Minceta Tower became the House of the Undying, where Daenerys had to rescue her dragons from the eerie Undying Ones.
-The lush greenery of Lokrum Island was also used as the setting for Qarth, while the Croatian city of Split has been home to Dany and her dragons in Meereen since she took over the city in season 4.
-The old stone buildings and fascinating architecture have played host to Daenerys’s throne room, the underground crypts where her three dragons were kept, and more.
+The Minceta Tower became the House of the Undying, where Daenerys has to rescue her dragons from the eerie Undying Ones.
+The lush greenery of Lokrum Island was also used as the setting for Qarth.
+The Croatian city of Split has doubled as Mereen ever since Dany and her dragons took over the city in season 4.
+The old stone buildings set the scene for Daenerys’s throne room, the underground crypts where her three dragons were kept, and more.

-Iceland is the location behind many of Game of Thrones’ icier scenes, most notably as the backdrop of Jon Snow’s scenes beyond The Wall.
-Large glaciers in Snæfellsjökull, Svinafellsjökull and the hills of Höfðabrekkuheiði were used to depict the Fist of the First Men (an ancient ring fort beyond The Wall created by the first men) and the Frostfang Mountains.
+What other location in the world could play the part of The Wall as well as Iceland?
+Large glaciers in Snæfellsjökull, Svinafellsjökull and the hills of Höfðabrekkuheiði have been used to depict the Fist of the First Men and the Frostfang Mountains.

 Visit Dimmuborgir, a lava field with interestingly shaped rocks and great significance in Icelandic folklore, and find yourself in the spot where Jon Snow and the Wildlings set up camp.
-You can also visit the caves that became Jon Snow and Ygritte’s love nest with a visit to the stunning Grjótagjá Thermal Spring in northern Iceland.
 Thingvellir National Park was also used for many of the exterior scenes beyond The Wall, and, during the warmer months, for Arya and The Hound’s travels in season four.

-From Oldtown to Vaes Dothrak, Spain has also acted as more than its fair share of Game of Thrones locations.
+From Oldtown to Vaes Dothrak, Spain has acted as more than its fair share of Game of Thrones filming locations.
 The medieval city of Girona in Catalonia was transformed into Braavos and more recently, Oldtown.
-Situated around an hour from Barcelona, the city was the backdrop for Arya’s stand off with The Waif.
-The Cathedral of Saint Mary of Girona has also represented the Sept of Baelor in previous seasons.
+Situated around an hours’ drive from Barcelona, Girona acted as the backdrop for Arya’s stand-off with The Waif.
+The Cathedral of Saint Mary of Girona was transformed into the Sept of Baelor for earlier seasons of the show.

-Most fans were pleased to see the eagerly awaited Tower of Joy flashback scenes last season, where the Castillo de Zafra in Guadalajara stood tall as the mysterious Dornish tower.
-Alcazaba in Almeria is used for most scenes in Dorne, while the Alcazar of Seville in Seville is the location of the Water Gardens and Sunspear, the seat of House Martell.
-Dorne is now in the control of the devious Sand Snakes, so we are sure to see more scenes from this Spanish site.
+Many fans were pleased to see the eagerly awaited Tower of Joy flashback scenes in season six, where the Castillo de Zafra in Guadalajara stood tall as the mysterious Dornish tower.
+Alcazaba in Almeria is the main location used to portray Dorne, and the Alcazar of Seville in Seville is the location of the Water Gardens and Sunspear, the seat of House Martell.

-The 4,000 year old capital of Malta, Mdina, is sometimes known as the Silent City and is responsible for bringing The Red Keep to life, starting with the towering Mdina Gate.
-The gate is seen in season one when the Starks ride to King’s Landing to find out what exactly happened to Bran.
-Fort Ricasoli plays the part of the Red Keep Gate, while the 16th century San Anton Palace plays the part of The Red Keep.
-In the town of Birgu, the underground tunnels of the walled fortress of Fort St Angelo is used for scenes set within the Red Keep dungeons.
+The 4,000-year-old capital of Malta, Mdina, is sometimes known as the Silent City and is responsible for bringing The Red Keep to life, starting with the towering Mdina Gate.
+The gate is seen in season one as the Starks first ride into King’s Landing.
+Fort Ricasoli plays the part of the Red Keep Gate, and the 16th-century San Anton Palace plays the part of The Red Keep.
+In the town of Birgu, the underground tunnels of the walled fortress of Fort St Angelo are used for scenes set within the Red Keep dungeons.

 Malta was also home to the beautiful ocean rock formation, The Azure Window, where Daenerys was married to Khal Drogo.
 The formation was lost to the sea in early 2017, after heavy winds and tides eroded the formation.

 Morocco has been a popular filming location for Game of Thrones, ideal for depicting the eastern cities of Slaver’s Bay.
-Ait-Ben-Haddou, situated between Marrakesh and The Sahara, was the location of Yunkai and Pentos during season three, as Daenerys fought to free the slaves of the ancient cities.
+Ait-Ben-Haddou, situated between Marrakesh and the Sahara, was the location of Yunkai and Pentos during season three.
 The city of Essaouira, located around 100 kilometres west of Marrakesh, was also chosen to represent the slave city of Astapor.
-Astapor was a significant win for the Queen of Dragons as an army of ‘Unsullied’ warriors joined her in her fight for the Iron Throne.
+Astapor was a significant win for the Queen of Dragons as an army of Unsullied warriors joined her in her fight for the Iron Throne.

 Many of the show’s most recognisable filming locations can be found in the north-east of Northern Ireland, in County Antrim.
 Visit the ancient Castle Ward to experience the Stark home of Winterfell.
-The 1,000 acre castle grounds are used as the Winterfell exterior, and occasionally as the Frey residence – The Twins.
+The 1,000-acre castle grounds are used as the Winterfell exterior and occasionally as the Frey residence – The Twins.
 Head to Tollymore Forest Park to wander through the Haunted Forest where the first White Walker was found by the men of the Night’s Watch, and the home of the Stark’s direwolf pups.
-Take a trip to Stanocum to wonder at The Dark Hedges, the haunting avenue of beech trees which are used as the ominous road that heads out of King’s Landing.
+Take a trip to Stanocum to wonder at The Dark Hedges, the haunting avenue of beech trees that are used as the ominous road that heads out of King’s Landing.

 Northern Ireland is also home to a number of other Game of Thrones locations.
 The countryside town of Corbet was the backdrop for the battle for Riverrun in season six, while the Mussenden Temple and Downhill Beach, near Castlerock, is instantly identifiable as the original seat of the Targaryen house, Dragonstone.
-Here, the Red Woman and Stannis plotted to win the throne, Gendry was left to row into the night by Davos and from recent trailers for season seven, Daenerys has found her way home.
-Theon’s birthplace, The Iron Islands is also found here, on the remote shores of Murlough Bay.
+Here, the Red Woman and Stannis plotted to win the throne, Gendry was left to row into the night by Davos, and Daenerys has found her way home.
+Theon’s birthplace, The Iron Islands, is also found here, on the remote shores of Murlough Bay.

-The medieval stronghold of Doune Castle near Stirling was used as the location for Winterfell in the pilot episode of the show.
+The medieval stronghold of Doune Castle near Stirling in central Scotland was used as the location for Winterfell in the pilot episode of the show.
 However, the team did not return to this location for future seasons.
-The castle is most famous in the film world for appearing in Monty Python’s The Holy Grail.
+The castle is also famous for appearing in Monty Python and The Holy Grail.